listr2/listr2/docs/renderer/logger.md

 ::: warning

 Some options for the _ListrLogger_ are forcefully injected through the selected renderer.
-These are the options like global field options like `timestamp` or `icon` and `style` options, due to me wanting to expose these options without creating a custom logger since this falls into the more advanced use cases.
+These are the options like global field options like `timestamp` or `icon` and `style` options, to expose them without requiring a custom logger since this falls into the more advanced use cases.

 :::